bintray/gradle-bintray-plugin/README.md

             labels = ['gear', 'gore', 'gorilla']
             publicDownloadNumbers = true
         }
-        dryRun = dry // whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload }
+        dryRun = false // whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload }
 ```